signl4/signl4-integration-mysql-mariadb/README.md

 Now you can create script in PHP (or whatever language you prefer) to do the following

-1. Connect to the database
+1. Connect to the database.

 2. Execute an SQL Select query to retrieve relevant records In our case we just check for temperatures higher than 80 degrees within the last ten minutes.